maciejtreder/ng-http-sw-proxy/README.md

 }
 ```

-in the component/services:
+After importing HttpSwProxyModule @angular http service is shadowed with the new one, from ng-http-sw-proxy.
+component/services looks like previous:
 ```
-import { HttpSwProxy } from 'ng-http-sw-proxy';
+import { Http } from '@angular/http';

 @Component({
 /* component setup*/